Tanmay0701/Space-Missions/README.md

 # SPACE MISSIONS

 This data analysis project centres around exploring and visualizing key insights from a dataset related to space missions using the visualization tools of Tableau.
 The project involves collecting and cleaning data on various aspects of space missions, including launch dates, mission objectives, success rates, and participating companies among other factors.
 The aim is to develop an interactive dashboard(s) in Tableau, providing users with a dynamic platform to explore the data, apply filters and gain insights.
+The dataset was collected from an external source.

 ## Screenshots